Jr3564/jungle-news/README.en.md

      ```bash
      docker-compose up
      ```
+     - Doing so will mount the database and API container.
+It will be run as migrations and seeders.
      - To stop, press ctrl + c .
      - To running in background, add -d to command.
   4. Perfect, the api is running